Rico Carty

-Major League career
+Career

 Carty represented the Dominican Republic at the 1959 Pan American Games.
 He signed a contract with the Milwaukee Braves as a free agent in 1959.
-While he was an excellent hitter, he had poor defensive skills.
-Originally a catcher, Carty was converted into an outfielder in order to lessen his defensive liabilities and to get his bat into the everyday lineup.
+While he was considered an excellent hitter, he had poor defensive skills.
+Originally a catcher, Carty converted to an outfielder to lessen his defensive liabilities and to get his bat into the everyday lineup.

-After four years in the minor leagues, Carty made an impressive major league debut in 1964, finishing second to Roberto Clemente in the National League Batting Championship with a .330 batting average, finishing the season as runner-up to Dick Allen in the 1964 National League Rookie of the Year Award ballot.
+After four years in the minor leagues, Carty made his major league debut in 1964, finishing with a .330 batting average, second to Roberto Clemente in the National League.
+He was the runner-up to Dick Allen in the National League Rookie of the Year Award ballot.
+Carty holds the distinction of being the first Braves player to record a hit after the franchise moved from Milwaukee to Atlanta in a game against the Pirates on April 12, 1966.

-He continued to hit over .300 for the next three seasons but, then faltered in 1967, slumping to a .255 batting average in part due to a separated shoulder.
-Carty then missed the entire 1968 season while battling with tuberculosis.
-He recovered in 1969 with a .342 batting average, helping the Braves win the National League Western Division title, the franchise's first post-season berth since the 1958 World Series, and finishing 13th in the National League Most Valuable Player Award voting.
+Carty hit over .300 for three consecutive seasons, then faltered in 1967, slumping to a .255 batting average in part due to a separated shoulder.
+Carty then missed the entire 1968 season due to tuberculosis.
+He recovered in 1969 with a .342 batting average (in 104 games and 304 at-bats), helping the Braves win the National League West title, the franchise's first postseason berth since the 1958 World Series.
+Carty finished 13th in the National League Most Valuable Player Award voting.
 The Braves would eventually lose to the "Miracle" Mets in the 1969 National League Championship Series.

-Carty had his best season in 1970 when he hit 25 home runs with 101 runs batted in and, won the National League Batting Championship with a .366 batting average, the highest average in the major leagues since Ted Williams recorded a .388 batting average in 1957.
+In 1970, Carty hit 25 home runs with 101 runs batted in (RBIs) and won the National League batting title with a .366 batting average, the highest average in the major leagues since Ted Williams recorded a .388 batting average in 1957.
 Despite not appearing on the All-Star ballot, he was voted to be a starting outfielder for the National League as a write-in candidate in the 1970 All-Star Game, playing alongside Hank Aaron and Willie Mays in the outfield.
 It would be the only All-Star appearance of his career.

-Carty also compiled a 31-game hitting streak in 1970 (the longest by a Braves hitter in the franchise's Atlanta history until Dan Uggla surpassed it with a 33-game streak in 2011).
-He was named NL Player of the Month in May with a .448 batting average, 7 home runs, and 22 RBI, and finished 10th in the 1970 National League Most Valuable Player Award voting.
+Carty also compiled a 31-game hitting streak in 1970, the longest by a Braves hitter in the franchise's Atlanta history until Dan Uggla surpassed it in 2011 with a 33-game streak.
+Carty was named NL Player of the Month for May with a .448 batting average, seven home runs, and 22 RBIs.
+He finished 10th in the 1970 National League Most Valuable Player Award voting.
+On May 31, Carty hit 3 home runs against the Phillies, going 4-for-4 with six RBIs in a 9–1 rout of the Phillies.